Been Told You Need A USP?

 1) must offer a product that people want to buy,

 2) that the an ad for this product must propose “buy our product and get this specific benefit,” and

 3) that the benefit must be one that no competitor can (or will) offer.

-Business schools have taught the validity of the USP because business schools turn out graduates to be hired by major US corporations who manufacture goods to be distributed across the whole country.
-It’s entirely possible to design such products so as to give the manufacturer a competitive advantage.
+Business schools have taught the validity of the USP for almost six decades.
+But then, business schools turn out graduates to be hired by major US corporations.
+Those companies manufacture goods to be distributed across the whole country.
+It’s entirely possible to design such products so as to give the manufacturer a competitive advantage, and a meaningful USP.

 But The USP Simply Can’t Work for Local Businesses